 With the student being able to use the head switch, a number of exciting opportunities could be possible, for example, operating an electronic communication device or a motorised wheelchair.

 Join the Virtual Learning Network (VLN) and participate in these discussions.

-Special Education Online (SE Online) – is an open group in the VLN for teachers of children and young people with special education needs.
+Special Education Online (SE Online) – is an open group for teachers of children and young people with special education needs.